Blade materials are the steels used to make the blade of a knife or other simple instrument or hand weapon, such as a machete, a axe, or a sword.

 - San-mai, a composite steel used to make high-end knives.
 The core is VG-1 and the outer layers are 420j for good rust resistance.

-Due to the small vanadium content, VG-10 has a finest grain content compared to VG-1.
+Due to the small content of vanadium, VG-10 has a finer grain content than VG-1.

 Cobalt and nickel improve toughness.